orionrobots/orionrobots.github.io/_posts/2005-04-06-round-up-of-the-challenge-on-saturday-the-2nd-april-2005.md

 ---
 created: 2005-04-06 16:11:55
 description: Round up of the Challenge on Saturday the 2nd April 2005
-tags: [east finchley robotics club, lego]
+tags: [east finchley robotics club, robot building, robotics, lego]
 title: Round up of the Challenge on Saturday the 2nd April 2005
 layout: post
 gallery_browse: /galleries/2005-04-02-robot-building-challenge-saturday/target